Cars · Resale guide

 Physical Preparation

-- Check and Top Up All Fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at optimal levels.
-This shows attention to detail.
+Check and top up all fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at optimal levels.
+This shows attention to detail and readiness for inspection.

 Documentation

-- Gather All Original Documents: Have your RC book, valid insurance policy, Pollution Under Control (PUC) certificate, and all service records (physical and digital) neatly organized.
-A complete, verifiable history is crucial.
+Gather all documents: Have your original RC, valid insurance papers, Pollution Under Control (PUC) certificate, and all service records ready.
+A complete paper trail builds trust.

-- Obtain NOC (If Applicable): If you purchased the car on a loan, ensure you have the No Objection Certificate from the bank stating the loan has been cleared and the hypothecation removed from the RC.
+NOC (No Objection Certificate) if applicable: If you purchased the car on loan, ensure you have the bank’s NOC stating the loan has been fully cleared.
+This is critical for transfer.

 Listing Photography